 Ph.D.
-School in Economics and Management A. Y. 2016-2017 Policies and procedures
+School in Economics and Management-32nd cycle

+Policies and procedures

-This guide is meant to provide basic information to the students of the Ph.D in Economics and Management, the University of Padua.
+This guide is meant to provide basic information to the students of the Ph.D course in Economics and Management, the University of Padua.

 Official web-site: www.economia.unipd.it/corsi/ph-d-economics-and-management